warestack/cc/Class-8/README.md

 ```bash
 $ pip install cassandra-driver
 ```
+> If this command does not work, try `pip3` instead.

 41. We should be ready, first let us inspect the IP addresses of our cluster as we will need to define our cluster in Python.